Switzerland Davis Cup team: 2018 relegation

-Since 2020: outside of the elite
+2020-2023: outside of the elite

 For the 2020 edition, Switzerland faced Peru at the Club Lawn Tennis de la Exposicíon in Lima in a qualifying round to stay in what would now be called World Group I, one level below the teams allowed to compete for the title of world champion.
 This was the first tie ever between the two nations.
 Switzerland played with Laaksonen, Ehrat, Nikles, Bellier and Margaroli.
 Switzerland lost 3x1, with team leader Henri Laaksonen losing once again his decisive rubber against a low-ranked player with a demotivated attitude, causing Switzerland’s relegation to Group II, the third level of world’s tennis.

 Serious questions remain about the financial support received by this player from the Swiss federation, despite the absence of any results over years and the fact that his nominations on the team prevent younger players (Bellier, Nikles) from getting a real chance to express their qualities on the court.

 In 2021, the Swiss team led by Stricker and Laaksonen beat Estonia 5-0 in Biel in the World Group II.

 In 2022, Switzerland hosted Lebanon for the World Group I and won 3-1, qualifying for a World Group I final game in Ecuador, which they won 3-2 thanks to victories from Stricker, Hüsler and Ritschard in the decisive rubber.
 This victory earned the Swiss team a spot against Germany in the Qualifiers for the 2023 Finals opening a path back to the elite of world team tennis.

+2023: Qualification for the Finals, then disappearance from the Elite

-Germany fielded Alexander Zverev (WR 14) and Wawrinka made his comeback for Switzerland on that occasion after a long absence.
+For the 2023 Qualifiers against Switzerland, Germany fielded Alexander Zverev (WR 14) and Wawrinka made his comeback for Switzerland on that occasion after a long absence.
 He eventually won the decisive rubber against Daniel Altmaier, securing Switzerland a 3-2 victory and a spot in the 2023 Finals.
 The other match hero was Marc-Andrea Hüsler who won against Zverev.
 This was the first time the Swiss team won against Germany in Davis Cup.

+After years of absence, Switzerland came back to the elite of world tennis and participated in the 2023 Finals with Wawrinka and Stricker leading the team in singles.
+They faced long-time Davis Cup rival France, Great Britain and Australia in the Qualifiers held in Manchester.

+The overall result was disappointing.
+Switzerland lost all ties (0-3, 1-2, 0-3) scoring only one point (Wawrinka vs Norrie).
+The doubles team - a traditional strength of the Swiss team during its victorious campaigns - failed completely and lost its three games without winning a single set.

+Switzerland remained outside of the elite top 16 nations since then, losing qualification games against the Netherlands (2024) and Spain (2025).